weltern/Import-ConfigFile/README.md

 -Verbose (switch): Optional.
 Provides detailed output during the import process.
 ```

-## Example
+### Example
 ```powershell
 Import-ConfigFile.ps1 -FilePath "C:\path\to\config.json" -Verbose
 This command imports a JSON configuration file located at C:\path\to\config.json and provides verbose output during the import process.
 ```

 ## License
-This script is released under the MIT License.
+This script is released under the GPL-3.0 License.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue in the repository.